ReviKZ/mapbox/README.md

 If you're from linux, you have everything you need.
 Navigate to the folder where you saved the project in bash/ps.
 In the mapbox (parent) folder you have to see docker-compose.yml file.
+You have to open a file in a text-editor or IDE and instead of "your-mapbox-token" you should write your own access token, which you can find here: https://account.mapbox.com/
 You just have to execute the "docker-compose up" command in the mapbox folder, from there on it's automated.
 If you notice that you have the docker container running, you can open a browser, and write localhost:3000 in the browser.
 There you go, you can see the application.